mariajosemv/Predicciones-con-Redes-Neuronales/README.md

-# nn-with-keras-and-sklearn
+# Neural networks with Keras and Scikit-Learn
+## Linear regression: Predicting the best price for cars sales

-Project from the course Neural Networks in Keras and Scikit-Learn by Platzi
+Project from the course Neural Networks in Keras and Scikit-Learn by Platzi.